openshift/ansible-service-broker/docs/proxy.md

 **NO_PROXY**

 The cluster must be configured to *not* proxy internal cluster requests.
-This is typically configured with a `NO_PROXY` setting of ".cluster.local,.svc", in addition to any other desired `NO_PROXY` settings.
-This is because the broker must be able to directly communicate with its etcd instance.
+This is typically configured with a `NO_PROXY` setting of `.cluster.local,.svc,.default`, in addition to any other desired `NO_PROXY` settings.

 > NOTE: Brokers deploying unversioned, or v1 APBs MUST also add `172.30.0.1` to their `NO_PROXY` list.
 APBs prior to v2 extracted their credentials from running APB